 - Upload a classroom avatar

-- Allow any observation type or restrict to specific observation types (one-time, life-cycle, or nativars)
+- Allow any observation type or restrict to specific observation types (phenology, pollinator, or special projects)

 - Allow any species at any site or restrict to specific species and sites